Complete Matched Asymptotic Expansions for Velocity Statistics in Turbulent Channels: Introduction

 In a series of recent papers, \citet{chen_sreeni2021,chen_sreeni2022,chen_sreeni2023,chen_sreeni2025} have argued that the stream-wise and cross-stream normal stresses $\langle uu\rangle$ and $\langle ww\rangle$ remain bounded in the limit of $\Reytau \to \infty$, with finite Reynolds number corrections of order $\Reytau^{-1/4}$.
 The proposal has been motivated by the bounded dissipation of turbulence energy.
-Even though this rationale does not appear to be ``watertight'', the $\Reytau^{-1/4}$ scaling has received strong support from the data analyses of \cite{monkewitz22} and \cite{Monkarxiv23}.
+Even though this rationale does not appear to be ``watertight'', the $\Reytau^{-1/4}$ scaling has received strong support from the data analyses of \cite{monkewitz22,Monkarxiv23} and the novel analysis of \cite{arosemena2026}, based on the material frame indifference of the Reynolds stress tensor.
 The best fit for the ``CS'' overlap of the $\langle uu\rangle$ channel data used in this paper is